Feuerwehr-Wallern/AlarmDisplayControl/README.md

 * `/.python` - python implementation of the AlarmDisplayControl project.

 ## Repository Download using git
-1. Download git software for your system https://git-scm.com/downloads This is normaly preinstalled at raspberry pi os!
+1. Download git software for your system https://git-scm.com/downloads [!NOTE]
+    This is normaly preinstalled at raspberry pi os!

 2. Clone the repository into your directory:
     ```env
     git clone  https://github.com/Feuerwehr-Wallern/AlarmDisplayControl
     ```